sdwru/laravel-terraform/README.md

 ##### Terraform Connections

 This option (`'connections'`) is where each of the connections are setup for your application if we were to support more than one http client.
-We only use guzzle in this application.
+For now, we only use guzzle in this application.
 We left this in this package for now.
 It's possible we will support other clients in the future such as the Laravel v7 http client (also based on guzzle).

 #### API